 SWRK 968 Social Welfare and Social Economics

 This course examines the social welfare aspects of major economic decisions in the United States.
-Particular attention is paid to the implications of social choices in relation to the goals of increased equity and equality in the distribution of income and power, elimination of unemployment, and control of inflation.
+Particular attention is paid to exploring the implications of social choices in relation to the goals of the achievement of increased equity and equality in the distribution of income and power, the elimination of unemployment, and the control of inflation.
 The growth of public welfare programs and the base of funding for social services are examined in terms of the nation’s economic and political objectives.

 SWRK 901 Proseminar

 This course is a weekly, 90-minute (.5 unit) proseminar.
 The course contains two main components: a research seminar (i.e., faculty and student presentations of their in-progress research) and skills training (e.g., how to write an abstract, software demonstrations).
 The two are interwoven throughout the academic year (e.g., 2 weeks of the month devoted to the research seminar and 2 weeks of the month devoted to skills training).
 The proseminar is required of all students until they successfully defend their dissertation proposal.